mixcoac/sparky/README.md

 # Sparky
 ![Image of two Black Box terminals using Sparky, displaying the commands pfetch and colours each as a demonstration.
 Font used is Intel One Mono, and a custom edit of The Spark's album cover is used as the wallpaper.](ast/sc.png)

-Sparky is a colour palette/theme inspired by Enter Shikari's [The Spark](https://album.link/mx/i/1263896001), made with accessibility and PMS compliance in mind.
-It features a range of 18 colours, and resembles other palettes like Solarized or Nord.
+Sparky is a colour palette/theme inspired by Enter Shikari's [The Spark](https://album.link/mx/i/1263896001) made with accessibility and PMS compliance in mind.
+It features a range of 28 colours, and resembles palettes like Solarized or Nord.

 Its palette was swatched from Enter Shikari album covers (TS and NiR&EiP), completed using a harmonic colour wheel, adjusted for contrast balance; and accessibility for colourblind users, and then matched to their closest Pantone equivalents.

-Note that for some specific types of colourblindness, distinguishing bright colours from their main variants may be more complicated.
+Note that for some specific types of colourblindness, distinguishing between main and bright variants of colours may be more complicated.

 Sparky averages a [WCAG 2.1](https://www.w3.org/TR/WCAG21/#contrast-minimum) contrast rating of 7.5:1 (AAA).